Achievable logoAchievable logo

 Evaluating limits analytically

-While graphs and tables are excellent tools for visualizing behavior or double-checking your work, most limits can be evaluated analytically using algebra and calculus.
+While creating graphs and tables are excellent tools for visualizing behaviors of functions or double-checking your work, most limits can be evaluated analytically using algebra and calculus.
 For many functions, straightforward techniques such as direct substitution and the basic limit laws can be used to determine a limit.

 Direct substitution